buildbot/buildbot/master/docs/developer/data.rst

  * getters - fetching data from the db API, and
  * subscriptions - subscribing to messages from the mq layer;
  * control -  allows state to be changed in specific ways by sending appropriate messages (e.g., stopping a build); and
- * update - direct updates to state appropriate messages.
+ * updates - direct updates to state appropriate messages.

 The getters and subscriptions are exposed everywhere.
 Access to the control section should be authenticated at higher levels, as the data layer does no authentication.
 The updates section is for use only by the process layer.

-The interfaces for all sections but the update sections are intended to be language-agnostic.
+The interfaces for all sections but the updates sections are intended to be language-agnostic.
 That is, they should be callable from JavaScript via HTTP, or via some other interface added to Buildbot after the fact.

 Getter
 ------